wasamasa/mal-candidates/chapel/notes.md

   for distributed processing of a collection.
 The weirdest part of it so far is dictionaries where the keys are linked to the values, yet exist in separate variables...
+- FFI is a tad weird as it supports constant C strings only and `NULL` cannot be represented, so you have to use a pointer to char and create a string from it.
+It cannot represent freeable strings either, instead you mark the C string you create the string from as not to be copied.
+- No append mode in their IO module, even though there is a mapping to append mode in the sources...